My Quiet Kitchen

 • Preheat oven to 375 degrees F (190 C), and line a large baking sheet with parchment paper.

 • In a medium-size bowl whisk together the oat flour, oats, baking soda, cinnamon, allspice, salt, pepper, cloves, and nutmeg.
-In a mixing bowl combine the tahini, coconut sugar, vanilla, maple syrup, and 1 Tbsp of milk.
+In a mixing bowl combine the tahini, coconut sugar, vanilla, maple syrup, and 1 tablespoon of milk.
 Stir until smooth.

 • Pour the dry ingredients into the mixing bowl, and stir to combine.
 The dough should be thick and somewhat sticky; if it seems too dry, add 1 more tablespoon of milk.